-LaparoscopyLaparoscopic surgery is a minimally invasive (keyhole) procedure.
+LaparoscopyLaparoscopic (keyhole) surgery is a minimally invasive procedure.
 It allows your surgeon to look inside your pelvic and abdominal cavities.
 A laparoscopy is usually recommended for patients suspected of having endometriosis.
-It is also used to see if endometriosis has returned.
+It is also used to see if endometriosis has returned after treatment or surgery.
 A laparoscopy is the only way to positively confirm endometriosis.

 How to find out if you have endometriosis at Epworth

 You can see an endometriosis specialist at the Julia Argyrou Endometriosis Centre at Epworth.
 They have the expertise to investigate, diagnose and treat endometriosis.
 It takes four steps:

 - Download and complete the fillable PDF referral form

 - Email your form to [email protected] If you have any questions, you can call the Centre’s Endometriosis Nurse Coordinator on 0484 577 804

 - You will receive a call from the Endometriosis Nurse Coordinator to schedule a nursing review

 - After the nursing review, the Endometriosis Nurse Coordinator will write a letter to your GP, outlining next steps and recommending a referral to an Epworth gynaecologist